Skip to main content

 Authentication modules

-Enable Treat as auth module to save and restore browser auth state between runs.
+Set autoAuth: true (the editor’s Treat as auth module) to save and restore browser auth state between runs.
 Momentic persists:

 Set the cache expiry shorter than your session’s expiry.
 Add a final step that verifies the authenticated state so the cache only saves when login succeeded.